raspberrypilearning/rpi-sensehat-emulator/en/step_1.md

 + From the main menu, select **Programming** > **Sense HAT emulator** to open a window containing the emulator.

-+ If you are using this version of the emulator, you must import from `sense_emu` instead of `sense_hat`:
++ If you are using this version of the emulator, your program must import from `sense_emu` instead of `sense_hat`:

 ```python
 from sense_emu import SenseHat
 ```

 If you later want to run your code on a real Sense HAT, just change the import line back.
 All other code remains exactly the same.

 ```python
 from sense_hat import SenseHat